-Home and specialty infusion is a vast arena of pharmaceutical services provided in the outpatient setting, typically in the patient’s home or an infusion suite.
+Home infusion and alternate site infusion represents a vast arena of pharmaceutical services provided in the outpatient setting, typically in the patient’s home or an infusion suite.
 The majority of these medications involve administration through a needle or catheter, otherwise known as infusion, while others are administered via alternate routes of administration such as intramuscular, epidural, and self-injectable means.
 Infusion medications are prescribed for both acute and chronic illnesses that cannot be effectively treated with oral medications alone.

-Most home and specialty infusion providers are considered closed door pharmacies that are licensed in one or multiple states.
+Most home and alternate site infusion providers are considered closed door pharmacies that are licensed in one or multiple states.
 Providers are classified as single-site organizations, multiple-site organizations, or health system-affiliated organizations.
 Pharmacies are accredited by one of many accrediting organizations (AOs) including The Joint Commission, ACHC, URAC, and more.

 Since the 1980s, this industry has seen tremendous growth despite challenges with a comprehensive benefit from Medicare.
 Administration of medications in the home or infusion suite has been shown to be a safe and cost-effective method of treating most patients with minimal intrusion on their everyday lives.
 In recent years, there has been a grassroots effort to work with lawmakers to improve patient access to home and specialty infusion pharmacy services in these sites of care.
 Commercial payors have recently instilled site of care policies moving high-cost infusions to the home setting and as a result are seeing tremendous savings.

 Home infusion has been proven to be a safe and effective alternative to inpatient care for a variety of therapies and disease states, both acute and chronic.
 For many patients, receiving treatment at home or in an infusion suite is preferable to inpatient care.
 This industry is continuing to grow now and into the future as more therapies are approved and quality outcomes are seen for home infusion patients.